Most Vulnerable: Child Welfare Services in Belarus

 The term ‘social orphans’ describes children who live in foster care or orphanages and have living biological parents.
 They amount to about 80% of all children under state custody in Belarus.
 Belarus looks relatively good compared to the situation in Russia, but in the EU and US orphanages have become obsolete.
 Since the number of such children has steadily increased since 1993, new legislation was drafted in 2006 in Belarus.

 Referred for short as Decree No. 18, it became the single most important legislative act regulating how, when and who got to decide the fate of such children.
 It established a coordinating body, the Committee, between law enforcement, health care, education, and social services.
+The right kind of childcare in bolton should be sought for the safety and in the best interests of your children.

 Now, the Committee scrutinises the lifestyle of a particular family suspected of neglect toward their children.
 In theory, they have to work with the families to prevent the worst case scenarios such as the lost of custody over children.